LSSTDESC/CFHTLS-Reprocess/doc/Taskforce2015_CFHTLS-Reprocess.md

 It is also possible to transfer part of, or all the data on a computing center (to be identified) in the US and to perform part of the reprocessing there.

-The ouput calatogs and images will be made available either through network access or with a direct copy in a place to be specified.
+The ouput calatogs and images will be made available either through network access or with a direct copy in a place to be specified at a later stage.

-A detailed estimation of the resources needed to reprocess the full data sets is still to be made but based on previous tests, processing 360 D3 field images (r filter) require ~10 TB of disk space, or ~50 TB for 5 filters.
+A precise estimation of the resources needed to reprocess the full data sets is still to be made but based on previous tests, processing 360 D3 field images (r filter) require ~10 TB of disk space, or ~50 TB for 5 filters.
 The output catalogs are order of magnitudes smaller (to be precisely estimated).